• Skip to primary navigation

 Jomelyn Mauermann

-Pandesal is soft, buttery, and slightly sweet flavors.
+Pandesal is a soft, buttery, and slightly sweet flavor Filipino bread roll.
 Its fluffy center combined with a crisp golden brown outer layer of bread crumbs makes every bite delightful.
-This popular Filipino yeast-raised bread roll or pandesal recipe is worth making at home.
+It is a yeast-raised bread roll or pan de sal recipe that is worth making at home.

 Print Pin